That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 They won't.

-Um that's what the show would talk about a lot.
+And that's what the show would talk about a lot.

-And um, there's an excellent yeah, in terms of what kind of present president do we want.
+Anyway, and there's an excellent, in terms of what kind of president do we want, there's an excellent article.

-It's in the it's in the July, July-August 2012 issue of the The Freeman, the uh published by the Foundation for Economic Education, based in New York.
+It's in the July, August 2012 issue of The Freeman, published by the Foundation for Economic Education.

-Anyway, there's an excellent article uh written by Lawrence Reed, and it's called Cleveland Passed the Test of Character and Statesmanship.
+Anyway, there's an excellent article written by Lawrence Reed, and it's called Cleveland Passed the Test of Character and Statesmanship.

 Can you imagine a politician saying that today?

-He'd be run out of town on real.
+He'd be run out of Tamil Nario.

-When when more of the people's sustenance is extracted through the form of taxation than is necessary, then it should be cut.
+When more of the people's sustenance is extracted through the form of taxation than is necessary, then it should be cut.

-Let me look at one one endorsement.
+Let me look at one endorsement.

 And Cleveland was a Democrat, by the way.

-And um a New York newspaper endorsed Cleveland for the presidency in 1884 by declaring three reasons for voting for him.
+And a New York newspaper endorsed Cleveland for the presidency in 1884 by declaring three reasons for voting for him.

-The first reason he is an honest man.
+The first reason, he is an honest man.

 The second reason, he is an honest man.